RED HOT ISSUES

 You are NO longer required to LIST your clockhours to renew your license.
 But, there is a more aggressive auditing policy in place.
 If you do not have your clockhours when you are audited, you could be taking an unplanned vacation!
 So here is the form to renew if you can’t find yours!
 You just fill it out, attest that you have taken the hours, and mail it in.
 Or, you can renew online.
 The counter at the Dept of Licensing in Olympia will no longer be open to the public… I suggest that you scan certificates and keep a file on your computer with the certificates.
 You do not have to keep a paper copy.

-in 2015, there were 25,428 active Brokers in Washington and 8,051 active Managing Brokers.
-The number of total agents 33,479 is about 13% higher than in 2010 when the numbers of agents hit a low of 29,171.
-Because so many taking the exam sneak in with a cell phone, the implementation of metal detectors will most likely happen soon.
-Helps avoid cheating.
-People are flooding into this profession.
+In 2015, there were 25,428 active Brokers in Washington and 8,051 active Managing Brokers.
+The number of total agents was 33,479 is about 13% higher than in 2010 when the numbers of agents hit a low of 29,171.
+Because so many taking the exam sneak in with a cell phone, the implementation of metal detectors could happen soon?

 Every six years real estate agents must be fingerprinted in Washington State.
 This started in 2010 so the cycle is repeating itself this summer.
 In 2013, 17% of fingerprints were rejected.
 This number was cut in half in 2014 as the Dept of Licensing sent out two fingerprint cards.
 The extra card was kept on file in case there was a problem with the first card.
 It eliminated over 750 people from having fingerprints retaken.